Michael-Beukman/PCGNN/README.md

 ## About
-This is a research project for a BSc (Hons) degree at the University of the Witwatersrand, Johannesburg.
-It's about combining novelty search and NeuroEvolution of Augmenting Topologies (NEAT) for procedural level generation.
+This repository stores the code for two different projects.
+Firstly, a procedural content generation approach that combines novelty search and NeuroEvolution of Augmenting Topologies (NEAT).
 We also investigate two new [metrics](#metrics) for evaluating the diversity and difficulty of levels.
-This repo contains our code as well as the final report.
+This repository contains the code for both projects.

 If you just want to get started generating or playing levels, then please look at [how to generate levels](#generate-levels) or the [examples](#works-for-tilemaps).
 Also feel free to look at the [report](https://github.com/Michael-Beukman/PCGNN/tree/main/doc/report.pdf) or a [poster](https://github.com/Michael-Beukman/PCGNN/blob/main/doc/poster.pdf) that summarises our approach.
 For information about the metrics and how to use them, see [here](#metrics).
 ## General structure